 Unused commissioned cover art for issue #32

-As most Marvel UK comic fans will know, most pieces of cover art also doubled as interior illustrations for one of the many stories inside.
-This particular piece of art by Phil Elliott was originally commissioned for the cover of issue #32 to be used for the story “Ozbusters” however it was dropped in favour of a different cover drawn by Brian Williamson.
+As most Marvel UK comic fans will know, most pieces of cover art also doubled as illustrations for one of the stories inside.
+This particular piece of art by Phil Elliott was originally commissioned for the cover of issue #32 & the “Ozbusters” story however it was dropped from the cover in favour of a different image drawn by Brian Williamson.

 FULL COLOUR COVERS